masagrator/ReverseNX-RT/README.md

 Alternative version of ReverseNX that can switch between handheld and docked mode in **R**eal **T**ime.

-Requires SaltyNX 0.7.0+ and Tesla environment installed.
+Requires SaltyNX 1.4.3+ and Tesla environment installed.
 Links at the end of readme.

-It's compatible with ReverseNX patches/ReverseNX-Tool 2.0.0+.
+It's compatible with ReverseNX patches/ReverseNX-Tool 2.0.0+ as long as you don't plan to override Default Display Resolution (DDR) in ReverseNX-RT.

 It's not compatible with deprecated ReverseNX plugin.